lisanorman7/hds_assignment/README.md

 Your report should be written as if it were to be read by government advisor who might be responsible for producing policies or guidance to help cut down on the number of injuries.
 You only need to provide the evidence, you do not need to include recommendations or guidance on this.

-We are not looking for one specific analysis for 1. and 2.
-As you’re working with the data, feel free to make decisions on whether you want to focus on a specific demographic or location(s) if that makes your message clearer and analysis more sound.
+We are not looking for one specific analysis.
+As you work with the data, feel free to make decisions on whether you want to focus on a specific demographic or location(s) if that makes your message clearer and analysis more sound.

 ### Requirements

 To carry out this assignment, you will need:

-* access to RStudio – this is where you will carry out your analysis and produce your report in R Markdown.
+* access to **RStudio** - this is where you will carry out your analysis and produce your report in R Markdown.
 * to make sure the following packages are installed:
     + **rmarkdown** and **knitr** – for compiling the R Markdown document
-    + **tidyverse** – for access to data wrangling and plotting functions you have learned in this course
+    + **tidyverse** - for access to data wrangling and plotting functions you have learned in this course
-    + Optional: **janitor** for cleaning up the variable names as they’re read in from the CSV file.
+    + Optional: **janitor** - for cleaning up the variable names as they are read in from the CSV file

 If you have followed the course material you should already have most of these set up and ready to go.